| | |

 Originally known as ‘Gator Gardens' due to its eerie landscape, this park was renamed in 1998 to Alert Bay Ecological Park.

-When Spencer and Huson (mentioned above in ‘History’) turned the salmon saltery into a cannery, they needed to build a dam for fresh water for the cannery.
+When Spencer and Huson (mentioned above in ‘History') turned the salmon saltery into a cannery, they needed to build a dam for fresh water for the cannery.
 They followed the streams uphill and found a boggy area.
 The damned water was then piped back down to their packing house.
-Within five years, the top of the hill completely flooded and ultimately killed the majority of the trees.
+Within five years, the top of the hill completely flooded and ultimately killed most of the trees.

 The Ecological Park has a series of trails that take you around the forested area.
 A boardwalk across the marsh allows visitors a close-up look at the swamp's ecosystem.
 The area provides great opportunities for bird-watchers.

-The park can be found at the end of Alder road, and adjacent to the island’s only campground.
+The park can be found at the end of Alder Road and adjacent to the island's only campground.

 Whale Watching